 User management: Overview

-You use the User management view to organize users and their respective roles and privileges.
-User settings determine what users can do within ReadSoft Online.
-For example, an Admin can change systems settings, whereas a User can only process invoices.
+The User management view organizes users and their respective roles and privileges.
+User settings determine what users can do within Kofax AP Essentials.
+For example, an Admin can change systems settings, whereas a User can only process documents.
 User settings, roles and privileges can also be accessed from the API to create robust user authentication integrations with external systems.

-When you add a user to an account, the user has access to the customers and invoices of that account.
-For example, a service-bureau employee who handles invoices for several accounts should be associated with all the accounts he handles.
-A customer, however, should only be associated with his own company, so he can only validate his own invoices.
+When you add a user to an account, the user has access to the customers and documents of that account.
+For example, a service-bureau employee who handles documents for several accounts should be associated with all the accounts he handles.
+Customers, however, should only be associated with their own companies, so they can only validate their own documents.

-A group is a collection of users that all have the same privileges and buyers (if any).
-Groups make it easier to organize and maintain users and privileges.
+A user group is a collection of users that all have the same privileges and access to the same buyers or sellers (if any).
+User groups make it easier to organize and maintain users and privileges.
 For example, if you create a group for Office users that contains several privileges, the next time you create a new Office user, you simply add the user to the group, instead of assigning all the individual privileges.
-You can also assign customers to groups created on the partner level.
+You can also assign user groups to workflow steps, if you use the Workflow service.

 Users can have one or more roles which determine what tasks they can perform in the system.
 Each role can contain one or more privileges.
 You can use roles to organize privileges into logical groups which make it easier to assign them to users.
 The Admin and User roles are internal roles that cannot be removed or changed.